DVBFinder/hellobox8/README.md

 ![image](https://github.com/DVBFinder/hellobox8/blob/master/pic/usb_dump.jpg)

 ## Network upgrade
-1. If a new hellobox 8 firmware version is released, Hellobox 8 will display "Found New Version" at startup
+1. If a new Hellobox 8 firmware version is released, Hellobox 8 will display "Found New Version" at startup
 2. Connect to the network correctly, and go to Mainmenu -> tools -> Network upgrade menu
 3. Select "Yes" option in *Save data* field if you want to save the programs/user settings/accounts, or "No" if you want a clean new firmware
 4. Press OK on *Start*, then the box will check the version information on the server
-5. Check the version information about current hellobox 8 version and the latest stable version on the server, and select "Yes" if you want to upgrade
+5. Check the version information about current Hellobox 8 version and the latest stable version on the server, and select "Yes" if you want to upgrade
 6. Wait for the process to complete, it will reboot automatically

 ![image](https://github.com/DVBFinder/hellobox8/blob/master/pic/net_upg.jpg)